mysql: using the slow query log

 which is what we want.

-Posted by grant horwood
+Posted by: grant horwood

 co-founder of fruitbat studios. cli-first linux snob, metric evangelist, unrepentant longhair. all the music i like is objectively horrible. he/him.